BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 Until the response arrives, the client is free to doomscroll TikTok looking for cat videos and a new crazy coffee drink.

-Your API Routes in Next.js basically mirror that interaction.
+Your API Routes in Next.js mirror that interaction.
 They won't get you coffee, but if you build them right they can get you cat memes.

 ⚠️ Remember this is in the server context.
 You can use sensitive keys, secrets, passwords, and connection strings if required.
 You could interact with the filesystem, say, to pull in markdown documents for creating content.
 You could add an ORM like Prisma to interact with a database.

-⚠️ Server-only context extends beyond API Routes and includes the Data Fetching methods `getServerSideProps`, `getStaticProps`, and `getStaticPaths`.
-The Data Fetching methods are more specialized and I won't be going into more detail on them.
-The documentation linked in the [pages section](#pages) is a great resource.
+⚠️ Server-only context extends beyond API Routes.
+It also includes the Data Fetching methods `getServerSideProps`, `getStaticProps`, and `getStaticPaths`.
+These methods are more specialized and I won't be going into more detail on them here, but the documentation linked in the [pages section](#pages) for each of the three types are great resources.

 For reference, an API Route looks something like: